pseeth/argbind/README.md

 There are six main functions.

-- `bind_to_parser`: Binds a functions typed keyword arguments to ArgBind.
+- `bind`: Binds a functions typed keyword arguments to ArgBind.
 - `parse_args`: Actually parses the arguments into a dictionary.
 - `scope`: Context manager that scopes a dictionary containing function arguments to be used by the functions.
 - `dump_args`: Dumps the args dictionary to a `.yml` file.
 Used internally when program is called with `--args.save path/to/save.yml`.